MitchDarrow/HHC_2025/index.md

 <li>Total participants completing the HHC: 191</li>
 </ul>
 <p>
 This year's HHC is structured in 3 Acts.
 Act 1 is intended to practice and polish skills.
 Some of these tools are old friends, and some of these tools may be new.
 Act 2 increases the difficulty, in some cases chaining attacks to achieve the objective.
 Act 3 increases the complexity and difficulty for most of the objectives.
-The difficulty of an objective is rated on a 1-5 scale, with 1 being less difficult, and 5 being the most difficult
+The difficulty of an objective is rated on a 1-5 scale, with 1 being less difficult, and 5 being the most difficult.
 <br>
 </p>
 <p>